-- Call the insurance plan and ask for a supervisor. - Explain the situation you're temporarily out of your office and using a location with an address that doesn't match your tax identification number. - Make sure to specifically mention the hurricane, the damage to your practice, and how you are trying to continue caring for and treating your patients.
+- >> Call the insurance plan and ask for a supervisor. - Explain the situation you're temporarily out of your office and using a location with an address that doesn't match your tax identification number. - Make sure to specifically mention the hurricane, the damage to your practice, and how you are trying to continue caring for and treating your patients.
 The plan should have a process for situations like this.

-If you get pushback or run into issues with a specific plan, please call FDA Director of Third Party Payer and Professional Affairs Casey Stoutamire at 850.350.7202 or send a message to the FDA's Facebook page to her attention.
+If you get pushback or run into issues with a specific plan, please call FDA Chief Legal Officer Casey Stoutamire at 850.350.7202 or send a message to the FDA's Facebook page to her attention.